googleapis/google-cloud-cpp/google/cloud/bigtable/examples/README.md

   bigtable_samples_instance_admin_ext delete-cluster my-project my-instance my-cluster
 ```

+**Note:** In the `create-cluster` line, a different zone is chosen as an instance's clusters must be placed in unique zones that are within the same region.
+See the [documentation](https://cloud.google.com/bigtable/docs/replication-overview#how-it-works) for more details.

 #### Run instance admin samples

 After configuring gRPC, you can run the examples using: